szymansd/auto-release-notes/.github/templates/deplyment.md

 # Deployment template
-Here you can add some custome message
+Here you can add some custom message

 ## Features:
 {{feature_commits}}